 Once you’re in Cambridge ready to explore, expect scenic postcard views as the winter frost settles on the ground.
 Although January is typically the coldest month of the year, there are walking tours across the city all year round, so if you can brave the freezing temperatures, this is a perfect way to discover the hidden treasures of the city.

 Just a short journey north of the city centre lies the architecturally outstanding landmark Ely Cathedral.
-Every year it opens its doors and hosts an abundance of Christmas events including markets, carol services and even a light display throughout December and January inspired by the Star of Bethlehem.
+Every year it opens its doors and hosts an abundance of Christmas events including markets and carol services.

 A visit to Cambridge University Botanic Gardens is another enchanting experience in the winter.
-Take a tour of the striking grounds or attend one their winter themed events such as winter nature drawing classes.
+Take a tour of the striking grounds or attend one their winter themed events such as Christmas wreath making for children.

 Whether you plan to shop or explore on your trip, we’ve given you just a few reasons to visit Cambridge this frosty season.